Mathematics and Statistics Department

 The College of Engineering and Mathematical Sciences offers programs in several areas of the mathematical sciences and their applications.
 The following section outlines the curricula for the Bachelor of Science in Mathematical Sciences with majors in mathematics and statistics.

-Accelerated Master’s Programs
+Accelerated Master’s Pathways

 A master’s degree in Mathematical Sciences, Statistics or Biostatistics can be earned in a shortened period of time by careful planning during the junior and senior years.
 The B.S. and M.S. may be earned in five years, as six credits of undergraduate coursework may be counted concurrently toward the M.S. degree requirements.

-Students should discuss the possibility of an Accelerated Master’s program in statistics or in biostatistics with the director of the Statistics program as soon as they think they may be interested in this program.
+Students should discuss the possibility of an Accelerated Master’s Pathway in statistics or in biostatistics with the director of the Statistics program as soon as they think they may be interested in this program.

 Mathematics and Statistics Majors